What Is Clean Beauty Anyway?

 An example of this is found in our squalane example.
 Plant-based squalane is derived from olives, versus animal-based squalane which is derived from sharks.
 It can be difficult to know if an ingredient like squalane in your product is from plants or animals, so this is where it is important to read the labels and do some online digging for more info if needed.

 It sounds a bit strange but a brand can be vegan without being cruelty-free or be cruelty-free without being vegan.
 Often in the industry, you won’t see brands that are not cruelty-free try to label themselves as a clean or green beauty brand.
 This is because animal testing is seen as such a key part of what makes a brand “green” or environmentally conscious (thank goodness!).

-Whether these brands that are not vegan should be seen as “clean beauty brands” can be tricky as there are not regulation standards.
-Some people feel that all forms of using animal ingredients or ingredients from living species like bees is also automatically a practice that is not cruelty-free.
+Whether these brands that are not vegan should be seen as “clean beauty brands” can be tricky as there are no regulation standards.
+Some people feel that all forms of using animal ingredients or ingredients from living species like bees are also automatically a practice that is not cruelty-free.
 They would see this as vegan and cruelty-free going hand-in-hand.
 It is up to you to make that decision for yourself, though we have resources to help get you started.
-Check out brands like Lines of Elan, Lovefresh and more in the Brand Directory.
+Check out brands like Lines of Elan, Lovefresh, and more in the Brand Directory.

-Corporate Environmental Commitment: Where are responsible business practices being modelled by the brand?
+Corporate Environmental Commitment: Where are responsible business practices being modeled by the brand?

-This second overarching category of Corporate Environmental Commitment related to where responsible business practices are being modelled by the brand also has three main components:
+This second overarching category of Corporate Environmental Commitment related to where responsible business practices are being modeled by the brand also has three main components: